GittinIt6/DU-HW11-Express-Note-Taker/README.md

 This application is specific to anyone that wants to generate a list of tasks with descriptions.

+## Audience

+The intended audience is an individual that wants to generate a list of tasks with descriptions.

+&#x2612; **USER** Technical Knowledge:
+The user of this site does **_not_** need to have a technical background.

+&#x2611; **Developer** Technical Knowledge:
+A developer editing this code does need to have a technical background, and requires an understanding of node.js.

 ## Instructions for developers
 1. Ensure you have downloaded and installed node.js and express and have rebooted your system (if Windows)
 2. Clone repository to your system.